-- 29. In El Cenizo, the sidewalks at issue are those at the entrance of the property and those that are just immediately outside the entrance of County offices.
+33. As applied to El Cenizo, the sidewalks at issue are those at the entrance of the property and those that are just immediately outside the entrance of County offices.
 See (Ex.
 B, La Victoria Map).
 The County has a compelling interest in allowing citizens and employees unimpeded, safe access to the County offices that are not serving as polling locations.
 And the County has specifically excluded the sidewalks at the entrance of the property from this electioneering restriction by making them Designated Areas for Electioneering to provide citizens the opportunity to electioneer in a property where few areas for electioneering are available.
 See id.; United States v.
 Kokinda, 497 U.S. 720, 727 (1990) (distinguishing a sidewalk leading from a parking area to the front door from a sidewalk running parallel to a public street); cf. Schirmer v.
 Edwards, 2 F.3d 117, 121(5th Cir.
 1993) (concluding that the government has a compelling interest in protecting its citizens' right to vote and allowing a 600-foot electioneering-free buffer zone).
-Through the exception to the rule, the County has narrowly tailored the restriction on active speech. - 30.
-Finally, as applied to the Starr County Courthouse, the sidewalks at issue are only those on the north and south side of the Courthouse, that lead from the main public parking areas in the north and south to the entrance of the polling location.
+Through the exception to the rule, the County has narrowly tailored the restriction on active speech.

+Finally, as applied to the Starr County Courthouse, the sidewalks at issue are only those on 34. the north and south side of the Courthouse, that lead from the main public parking areas in the north and south to the entrance of the polling location.
 See (Ex.
 B, Courthouse Map).
-The County has specifically excluded the sidewalks on the east and west of the Courthouse by making them Designated Areas for Electioneering, and has not prohibited electioneering on the Courthouse greens, giving citizens ample space for electioneering and opportunities reaching voters on streets leading to the Courthouse and voters walking into the Courthouse.
+The County has specifically excluded the sidewalks on the east and west of the Courthouse by making them Designated Areas for Electioneering, and has not prohibited electioneering on the Courthouse greens, giving citizens ample space for electioneering and reaching voters on streets leading to the Courthouse parking lot and voters walking into the Courthouse.
 See id.
 The County has a compelling interest in providing uninterrupted access to polling locations, and has found that the best way to do so at the County Courthouse is by restricting active electioneering on the north and south sidewalks.
 This restriction has been narrowly tailored by allowing electioneering on other sidewalks and by not extending the prohibition to the green areas that are adjacent to the sidewalks that are covered by the restriction.
 The County has not prohibited electioneering on sidewalks that run parallel to public passageways that would not obstruct access to polling locations.
 See United States v.
 Kokinda, 497 U.S. 720, 727 (1990) (distinguishing a sidewalk leading from a parking area to the front door from a sidewalk running parallel to a public street); cf. Schirmer v.
 Edwards, 2 F.3d 117, 121(5th Cir.
-1993) (concluding that the government has a compelling interest in protecting its citizens' right to vote and allowing a 600-foot electioneering-free buffer zone); see also Burson v.
-Freeman, 504 U.S. 191, 214-16 (1992) (Scalia, J., concurring) (stating that areas adjacent to functioning polling places are not quintessential public forums and that "sidewalks around polling places have traditionally not been devoted to assembly and debate).